 “THE VOICE of LOVE”

-This expression, “the voice of love,” is so deeply anchored in me that the only nonprofit charity I ever founded and led I named “The Voice of Love.”
+This expression, “the voice of love,” is deeply anchored in my heart.
+The only nonprofit charity that I ever founded and led was named “The Voice of Love.”
+A project about how to interpret for refugees with histories of torture and war trauma, it became a project in 2009 and a nonprofit (registered charity) from 2011 to 2015.

-The Voice of Love, a project about how to interpret for refugees with histories of torture and war trauma, became a project in 2009 and a nonprofit (registered charity) from 2011 to 2015.
-From across the U.S., more than a hundred of us came together, pro bono, to develop training and resources on how to interpret for survivors of torture, war trauma and sexual violence.
+From across the U.S., more than a hundred volunteers develoedp training and resources on how to interpret for survivors of torture, war trauma, and sexual violence.

 But at their heart, both projects focus on the urgent need of survivors of extreme trauma to reclaim agency, voice and the human capacity for joy.